kelhaji/geit/README.md

 pip3 install -r requirements.txt
 ```

 **A note for Windows users:** Currently, the only way to run Geit on Windows is via the Windows Subsystem for Linux (WSL).
 Click [here](https://docs.microsoft.com/en-us/windows/wsl/install-win10) to see how to install WSL.
-After installing WSL, you can follow the installation instructions here to set up Geit on the Linux subsystem.
+After installing WSL 2, you can follow the installation instructions here to set up Geit on the Linux subsystem.

-## How to use
+## How to Use

 You can generate a report by running the following command:
 ```